I5UCC/VRCThumbParamsOSC/README.md

 - \[Left/Right]TrackPad
 - \[Left/Right]ThumbStick

-(You can deactivate those in the config by setting "SendBools" to false.)

 Another bool is also available to detect if the thumb is on *either* the A or B buttons, or Touching both *at the same time*.

 - \[Left/Right]ABButtons